1attila/Tokenization/README.md

 ## Todo
-- Rewrite everything in C++ to make it faster
+- Rewrite everything in C++ to make it faster (maybe next week)
+- Add other utilities (like .vocab file)

 [0]: https://github.com/karpathy/minbpe